rafaelmartins/ownpaste/docs/setup.rst

 ownpaste is a private pastebin application, then you need an username and a password to be able to add pastes.
-Password is saved in the configuration file, but for security reasons we want it hashed.
+Password is saved in the configuration file, but for security reasons you will want it hashed.

 ownpaste provides an ``ownpaste`` script, that have some cool commands to help you when deploying ownpaste.